Postpartum recovery is not PRETTY – Do not read this if you are squeamish

 I read all the articles I could find online about what to expect in regards to postpartum recovery, and none of them mentioned these things (well, except for the blood and the crying – and yet I was still shocked by those).
 Not all things happen to all people, but some things happen to some people, and it’s good to be prepared for these things regarding postpartum recovery if you can.

-(I had an uncomplicated, run-of-the-mill vaginal birth, and I’m sure that in other circumstances there would have been even more things to shock me.)
+(I had an uncomplicated, run-of-the-mill vaginal birth, and I’m sure that in other circumstances there would have been even more things to shock me.
+Keep this list of postpartum hacks handy, in case you are as shocked as I was by the experience.)

 (By the way, if you are reading this PRE-delivery and aren’t sleeping anymore – grab yourself a pregnancy pillow (to make sleeping easier – hopefully) @ www.pregnancypillow.com with the code mommyonpurpose50 – a 50$ discount – just for my readers ♥.)